 Cameroon's import licensing procedures have been simplified.
 A prospective importer is now only required to have an "agreement," which serves as a two-year, renewable import license covering any item an importer may choose to import.
 Special import permits are granted to individuals who import items for personal use.
-Contractors importing equipment and supplies relating to public contracts can obtain a duty exemption from the Ministry of Economy and Finance.
+Contractors importing equipment and supplies related to public contracts can obtain a duty exemption from the Ministry of Finance and Budget.
 CEMAC has not yet created a regional licensing system.